borela/naomi/CONTRIBUTING.md

 ### Tests style guide

+* Feel free to use the `code-generator.xlsm` to generate tests for lists of constants, it’s just a spreedsheet with macros where can click a button to send the tests to the clipboard.
 * Create multiple files to group related tests.
 * Test as much as possible.
 * Add the appropriate [license header](#license-headers).